Microsoft/azure-docs.pt-pt/articles/cosmos-db/create-cosmosdb-resources-portal.md

 > * [Xamarin](create-sql-api-xamarin-dotnet.md)
 >

 O Azure Cosmos DB é um serviço de base de dados com vários modelos e de distribuição global da Microsoft.
-Você pode usar Azure Cosmos DB para criar e consultar rapidamente bancos de dados de chave/valor, bancos de dados de documentos e bancos de dados de grafo, todos beneficiando-se dos recursos de escala horizontal e distribuição global no núcleo de Azure Cosmos DB.
+You can use Azure Cosmos DB to quickly create and query key/value databases, document databases, and graph databases, all of which benefit from the global distribution and horizontal scale capabilities at the core of Azure Cosmos DB.

-Este guia de início rápido demonstra como usar o portal do Azure para criar uma conta de [API do SQL](sql-api-introduction.md) do Azure Cosmos DB, criar um banco de dados de documentos e um contêiner e adicionar um dado ao contêiner.
+This quickstart demonstrates how to use the Azure portal to create an Azure Cosmos DB [SQL API](sql-api-introduction.md) account, create a document database and container, and add data to the container.

 ## <a name="prerequisites"></a>Pré-requisitos

-Uma assinatura do Azure ou uma conta de avaliação gratuita Azure Cosmos DB
+An Azure subscription or free Azure Cosmos DB trial account
 - [!INCLUDE [quickstarts-free-trial-note](../../includes/quickstarts-free-trial-note.md)]

 - [!INCLUDE [cosmos-db-emulator-docdb-api](../../includes/cosmos-db-emulator-docdb-api.md)]